Yankees vs. Nationals Player Props Betting Odds

-Gleyber Torres and Lane Thomas are two of the top players with prop bets on the table when the New York Yankees and the Washington Nationals square off at Yankee Stadium on Wednesday (first pitch at 7:05 PM ET).
+Lane Thomas and Gleyber Torres are two of the players with prop bets on the table when the Washington Nationals and the New York Yankees play at Yankee Stadium on Thursday (first pitch at 1:05 PM ET).

 Bet on this matchup or its props with BetMGM!